Most Americans may think of age 65 as the target retirement age, but many people stop working before they reach that age.

 As we note in “8 Reasons Your Parents Had an Easier Retirement Than You Will,” some workers end up having to leave the workforce sooner than they intended:

 “Many workers today are counting on working into their late 60s and early 70s.
 But poor health, a job loss or the need to care for loved ones can force people to retire before then.”

 Read on to learn the average retirement age in every state and Washington, D.C.

-The nation’s capital has the nation’s highest average retirement age, with most residents staying in the workforce until age 67.
+The nation’s capital has the nation’s highest average retirement age, with most District of Columbia residents staying in the workforce until age 67.

-Hawaii might be the ideal retirement destination to many people, and South Dakota was named the best state to retire in by Bankrate last year, as we reported in “This Surprising State Is the Best Place to Retire.”
-The Aloha State and the Mount Rushmore State, however, are among three states with the second-highest average retirement age in the nation.
+Hawaii might be the ideal retirement destination for many people, and South Dakota was named the best state to retire in by Bankrate last year.
+But the Aloha State and the Mount Rushmore State are among three states with the second-highest average retirement age in the nation.

 Those states are:

 - South Dakota

 Incidentally, Hawaii and Massachusetts have the highest and fifth-highest cost of living, respectively, according to the MERIC ranking.
 South Dakota, however, ranks in the middle of the pack among U.S. states based on its cost of living.

 The big 6-5 isn’t just the traditional retirement age.
 It’s also the most common average retirement age among U.S. states, shared by 15 of them.